SAP-samples/abap-cheat-sheets/27_Exceptions.md

 >     - one executable class
 >     - two self-defined example exception classes (one implements the `IF_T100_DYN_MSG`, the other implements `IF_T100_MESSAGE`)
 >     - one message class with 5 message texts that are used as exception texts
->   - explores and uses code snippets of this cheat sheet.
+>   - explores syntax described and uses code snippets in the cheat sheet.
 >   - does not represent best practice implementations.
 It only focuses on demonstrating ABAP syntax.
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)